 ADATS realises that grit and determination alone are not enough.
 Own efforts would go so far and no further.
 Small and poor peasant families do not have the financial resources for capex and also to tide over unpredictable weather variances.

 After critically analysing our 25 year long experience, we adopted a 5 year strategic plan in September 2019 in order to scale-up proven and demonstrated climate resilient alternatives to subsistence cultivation using farm forestry that sequesters GHG and provides livelihood opportunities to local communities, as an altered land-use practice, and integrating small and poor peasant families into the climate friendly new-age economy of tomorrow.

-After seeing the flow of carbon revenue at the end of their 25 year long struggle, many more families decided not to wait till ADATS got donor funding.
+After seeing the flow of carbon revenue at the end of their 25 year long struggle, many more families decided not to wait till ADATS got external funding.